yubinkarki/Read_Files/README.md

 > `git remote show origin` ➜ *main pushes to main (local out of date).*
 > `git diff --stat main origin/main` ➜ *show which files were edited in the remote repo.*
 > `git remote set-url origin https://github.com/newurl.git` ➜ *updates the remote url.*

+Other handy commands.
 > `git ls-tree -r main --name-only` ➜ *show list of files currently being tracked in the branch.*
+> `git log --follow -- filename` ➜ *show commits for a single file.*
 ---
 <p align="center">End of file has been reached.
 Thank you.</p>